Friday, October 2, 2015

 Delivery room for babies

-The maternity area was most impressive with the delivery room, recovery room, a separate area for newborns.
-I can’t begin to name all the fancy equipment and machines that we saw but they certainly looked important.
+The maternity area was most impressive, with the delivery room, recovery room, and a separate area for newborns.
+I can’t begin to name all the fancy equipment and machines that we saw, but they certainly looked important.

-Fortunately the hospital is air conditioned so perhaps the normal rust and corrosion problems that are common here on Isla won’t be such a challenge.
-At our house anything electronic has a very short life span.
+The hospital is air-conditioned, so perhaps the normal rust and corrosion problems that are common here on Isla won’t be such a challenge.
+At our house, anything electronic has a very short life span.

-One thing Jorge did mention is the need for good quality type-three cardiac stethoscopes.
-On average a stethoscope only last a few months due to salt, humidity and corrosion.
-Just an idea if you are looking for a way to contribute to the community.
+Jorge mentioned the need for good-quality type-three cardiac stethoscopes.
+On average, a stethoscope only lasts a few months due to salt, humidity and corrosion.
+Just an idea, if you are looking for a way to contribute to the community.

-So, fingers crossed Lawrie and I won’t need to personally check the quality of emergency care at the new hospital but it is reassuring to know that we have a beautiful, new facility just a few minutes away.
+Fingers crossed, Lawrie and I won’t need to personally check the quality of emergency care at the new hospital, but it is reassuring to know that we have a beautiful, new facility just a few minutes away.

 No comments: